mCRL2org/mCRL2/doc/sphinx/user_manual/tools/release/lpsparunfold.rst

 Options
 -------

 Selecting which parameter to unfold can be done with the `--sort` or `--index` options (exactly one should be given).
-Unfolding may be repeated with the `--num` option.
-For example, to unfold the first 4 elements of a list into process parameters, one may use ``lpsparunfold --sort=List(Nat) --num=4``.
+Unfolding may be repeated with the `--repeat` option.
+For example, to unfold the first 4 elements of a list into process parameters, one may use ``lpsparunfold --sort=List(Nat) --repeat=4``.
 The LPS is rewritten using the rewrite rules after every unfolding step (similar to using the tool :ref:`tool-lpsrewr`).

 There are also a few advanced options.
 First, there is `--alt-case`, which nests the newly introduced mapping ``C_Sort`` (where ``Sort`` is the sort to unfold) at a higher level, potentially allowing more rewriting.
 For example, when unfolding ``l : List(Nat)``, the expression ``l != []`` becomes ``C_ListNat(stack_pp, false, true)`` instead of ``!(C_ListNat(stack_pp, [], stack_pp1 |> stack_pp2) == [])``.
 In some corner cases, this may create exponentially large expressions with the number of unfoldings.